cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/attendance-mode.md

 * URL parameter
 * Advanced queries

-Note that places will always have the attendance mode "offline", only events can have a different attendance mode.

 ## URL parameter

 Using the `attendanceMode` URL parameter, you can limit the results you get back to events with a certain attendance mode.